 Key Stage 5: Years 12 & 13 AS/A Levels

 A Levels, on offer at RPA currently; Art, Biology, Chemistry, Economics, English Literature, French, Further Maths, Geography, History, Maths, PE, Philosophy & Ethics, Physics, Politics , Psychology, Spanish.

-BTECs: Business studies, Performing arts, Sports science, Travel & tourism.
+BTECs: Business studies, Performing Arts and Sports Science.

 Homework is an important component of every student's experience at secondary school.
 It allows for independence, breadth and depth as well as opportunities to extend learning from the classroom.
 We now use google classroom exclusively to set Homework assignments.
 Further information can be found here : Guardian’s guide to classroom.